Pleanog/story_cube_hardware/README.md

      ssh pxd@192.168.x.x
      ```

-     pxd is the username
+     Username on the Pi: **pxd**
-     the password needs to be requested :P
+     Password: needs to be requested :P

    The Pi can also be accesed using Pi Connect: visit [Pi Connect Devices](https://connect.raspberrypi.com/devices) to find the Pi and connect to it via SSH.
 The credetianls for an account that is allready connected can be also requested :P
+   As soon as the Pi haa internet connection it tries to connect with Pi-Connect.
+This takes between 3-5min and then you will see a "Connect" Button that opens anew window with a direct ssh tunel to the pi.

 ## Samba virtuall Drive

 Samba Drive is located in pxd/shared